Grassroots Currencies: Foundations for Grassroots Digital Economies: Supplementary materials

+\begin{proposition}[Consistency and Completeness of CG Configurations] Every configuration of every correct CG run is consistent and complete. \end{proposition}

+\begin{theorem} $\calG\calC$ is grassroots. \end{theorem} \begin{proof} We note that $GC$ is monotonic wrt $\prec_S$ as $p$-transitions increase the local state of $p$ and leave other states intact.
+We argue that $GC$ is asynchronous (Def. \ref{definition:monotonic-protocol}), interactive and non-interfering (Def. \ref{definition:non-interfering}), and conclude, via Theorem \ref{theorem:grassroots}, that $GC$ is grassroots.

-\begin{proof}[Proof of Proposition \ref{proposition:GCD-grassroots}] We argue that the $\calGCD$ protocol is asynchronous, interactive and non-interfering, satisfying the condition of Theorem \ref{theorem:grassroots} for a protocol to be grassroots. \begin{enumerate} \item \textbf{Asynchronous}: The protocol is asynchronous as it is monotonic and examining each of its $p$-transitions shows that once a $p$-transition is enabled in a configuration, it remains enabled even if local states of other agents increase. \item \textbf{Interactive}: The protocol is interactive since when $P$ is embedded in $P'$, members of $P$ can follow members of $P' \setminus P$ and then receive their blocks, a new behavior. \item \textbf{Non-interfering}: The protocol is non-interfering since \begin{enumerate} \item \textbf{Safety}: a group $P$ can proceeds with its internal dissemination even if there are agents outside $P$ who do nothing, and \item \textbf{Liveness}: In an $GCD(P')$ run, an agent $p \in P\subset P'$ may choose not to follow agents in $P' \setminus P$, in which case the liveness condition of $GCD(P')$ does not require $p$ to receive blocks from agents in $P' \setminus P$.
-Hence, if $p$ is live in a run of $GCD(P)$, then with the same behavior $p$ is also live in a run of $GCD(P')$. \end{enumerate} \end{enumerate} This completes the proof. \end{proof}
+\begin{enumerate} \item \textbf{Asynchronous}: The protocol is asynchronous as it is monotonic and examining its two $p$-transitions shows that once a $p$-transition is enabled in a configuration, it remains enabled even if local states of other agents increase. \item \textbf{Interactive}: The protocol is interactive since when $P$ is embedded in $P'$, members of $P$ can pay members of $P' \setminus P$ and receive payments from them, a new behaviour not available when $P$ run on their own. \item \textbf{Non-interfering}: The protocol is non-interfering since: \begin{enumerate} \item \textbf{Safety}: a group $P$ can proceeds with its internal transactions even if there are agents outside $P$ who do nothing, and \item \textbf{Liveness}: If not payments are not made from $P' \setminus P$ to $P$ due to their remaining in initial state, the liveness condition does not require any agent $p\in P$ to receive payments from agents in $P' \setminus P$.
+The behaviour of an agent in a live run of $GC(P)$ is also live in a run of $GC(P')$ where agents in $P' \setminus P$ remain in their initial state, namely to not issue payments in general and payment to members of $P$ in particular. \end{enumerate} \end{enumerate} This completes the proof. \end{proof}